o0oDanielHaroo0o/3-column-preview-card-component/README.md

 I want to continue practicing responsive designs to get better at them.

-I ran into a problem with the border-radius.
+I ran into a problem with `the border-radius` of the `.card`.
 Starting at 1055px screen width it seems to flatten out and ends up looking like a regular box.
-I can't seem to find the source of this issue, hopefully I'll find the solution and I'll fix it.
+I fixed it by giving the children elements `.card__column--orange` and `.card__column--dark-cyan` the same `border-radius` as the father.
+It definitely fixes the problem but I still don't understand why it happened in the first place.

 As a side challenge I tried to estimate how long would it take me to finish this challenge.
 I set a timer for 2 hours and just managed to finish it on time.
 So I think my estimation was correct but I should give myself a little more time in case I encounter any delays.
 I'll keep doing this for future challenges to improve my project estimations' skill.